tonyduan/gp-lib/READMATH.md

 ---

-Lightweight implementation of Gaussian processes [1] in Python.
+Lightweight implementation of Gaussian processes [1] for regression in Python.

-At the core, a Gaussian process is a collection of jointly Gaussian random variables specified by a mean (which below we assume to be zero) and covariance function.
+A Gaussian process is a collection of jointly Gaussian random variables specified by a mean (which below we assume to be zero) and covariance function between two data points.

 $$
 p(Y|X) \sim \mathcal{N}(0, \Sigma) \quad \quad \Sigma[i,j] = K(x_i, x_j)